 But I'm getting ahead of myself.

 What Is A Gig?

-If you’re spending every night and weekend practicing with your band (or even learning to play an instrument) with the ‘eventual goal’ of making money… it’s a gig and you’re a hustler.
+If you’re spending every night and weekend practicing with your band (or just learning to play an instrument) with the ‘eventual goal’ of making money… it’s a gig, and you’re a hustler (the good kind).

-Whatever you do… if you’re making the sacrifice now to build a better future while your friends get drunk at the bar and spend their weekends skiing… you’re a hustler.
+So… whatever you do, if you’re sacrificing today to build a better tomorrow while your friends spend their nights watching Netflix and their weekends on the ski hill… you’re a hustler.
 You’re making sh** happen!

 A Word of Caution – What Gig Hustlers is Not